Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 The four real contenders

 The OcuraLife 6-in-1 Plasma Pen.
-A handheld electrothermal device.
-Multiple power settings, single-use sterile tips, a matte cream-white body with a gold conical tip.
-Mechanism: arcs micro-plasma at the gland and cauterizes the sebaceous tissue.
-Cost pattern: one device covers many lesions over time.
+A handheld electrothermal device with 9 power settings, single-use sterile tips, a matte cream-white body, and a gold conical tip.
+It arcs micro-plasma at the gland and cauterizes the sebaceous tissue directly.
+One device covers many lesions over time.

 Clinical-grade TCA peel (35-50% trichloroacetic acid).
-Applied by a dermatologist in office.
-Mechanism: the acid burns the lesion's surface and tissue, the body sheds it.
-The OTC-strength TCA you can buy online is too weak to reach the gland.
+A dermatologist applies the acid in office.
+It burns the lesion surface and tissue, and the body sheds it.
+The 10-15% TCA you can buy online is too weak to reach the gland.
 Only the 35-50% clinical version, applied in a controlled setting, actually treats SH.

 Electrocautery.
-An in-office procedure where a fine electrode delivers heat-based current directly to the gland.
-Mechanism: thermal destruction of the sebaceous tissue.
-Single visit, per-lesion fee.
+An in-office procedure where a fine electrode delivers heat-based current straight to the gland for thermal destruction of the sebaceous tissue.
+Usually a single visit, with a per-lesion fee.

 CO2 or Er:YAG laser.
 Focused light ablates the gland tissue.
-Highest cost, often bundled with broader skin resurfacing.
-Performed at a dermatology office or medspa.
+It carries the highest cost and is often bundled with broader skin resurfacing at a dermatology office or medspa.

-Salicylic acid, retinol, niacinamide, apple cider vinegar, and tea tree oil are not in this list.
-The OTC topicals cannot reach the sebaceous gland (they work on the surface, the problem is in the gland).
-The folk remedies have no mechanism.
-If you want the longer read on why, our parent guide to sebaceous hyperplasia covers that.
+Salicylic acid, retinol, niacinamide, apple cider vinegar, and tea tree oil are not on this list for one reason.
+The OTC topicals work on the surface while the problem sits in the gland, and the folk remedies have no mechanism at all.
+Our parent guide to sebaceous hyperplasia covers the biology behind that.

 • Reach the gland.
 Surface treatment is not enough.
-SH is a glandular condition, not a surface keratin problem.
+SH is a glandular condition, not a surface keratin problem, which is exactly why creams fall short.

 • Without permanent scarring.
 A temporary pink mark while healing is fine.
 A pit or hypopigmented spot is not.